-Pulses from neutron star (rear) are slowed as they pass near foreground white dwarf.
-This effect is known as the Shapiro Delay, allowed astronomers to measure masses of the system.
-This pulsar, called PSR J1614-2230, spins 317 times per second, and the companion completes an orbit in just under nine days.
-The pair, some 3,000 light-years distant, are in an orbit seen almost exactly edge-on from Earth.
-That orientation was the key to making the mass measurement.
+Pulses from a neutron star (rear) are slowed as they pass near the foreground white dwarf star.
+The effect, known as the Shapiro Delay, is the extra time delay light experiences by traveling past a massive object due to general relativistic time dilation.
+Spinning 317 times per second, this pulsar (PSR J1614-2230) and its companion white dwarf star complete an orbit in just under nine days.
+The pair, some 3,000 light-years distant, are in an orbit seen almost exactly edge-on from Earth, which gives astronomers the information they need to make a mass measurement.